 In the best case scenario, your repairs may be completed from the underside of your staircase.
 Often this space is a powder room, half-bath, closet, or where poor Harry Potter had to stay.

 If you feel comfortable making these DIY repairs yourself, go for it.
-Otherwise, I highly recommend finding the best local carpenter by joining Angies List today!
+Otherwise, I highly recommend finding the best local carpenter by checking out a service such as Angies List.

 Repairing Noisy Treads from Above